- Search The Registry

 - My Account

 The beginning of Kentucky State University (KSU) in 1886 is celebrated on this date.
-It is one of over 100 Historical Black Colleges and Universities in America (HBCU).
+It is one of over 100 Historical Black Colleges and Universities in America (HBCUs).

-From its start as a small normal school for the training of Black teachers for the Black schools of Kentucky, KSU has grown and evolved.
-John Henry Jackson was their first president and KSU has become one of the state's unique, liberal studies institutions, serving students without regard to their race, age, sex, national origin, or economic status.
-The University was chartered in May 1886, as the State Normal School for Colored Persons, only the second state-supported institution of higher learning in Kentucky at the time.
+From its start as a small normal school for training black teachers for the Black schools of Kentucky, KSU has grown and evolved.
+John Henry Jackson was their first president.
+KSU has become one of the state's unique liberal studies institutions, serving students regardless of race, age, sex, national origin, or economic status.
+The University was chartered in May 1886 as the State Normal School for Colored Persons, only the second state-supported institution of higher learning in Kentucky.

 During the euphoria of Frankfort’s 1886 centennial celebration, when vivid recollections of the Civil War remained, the city’s 4,000 residents were keenly interested in having the new institution located in Frankfort.
 Toward that end, the city donated $1,500, a considerable amount in 1886 dollars, and a site on a scenic bluff overlooking the town.
 This united display of community enthusiasm and commitment won the day.
-The new college was located in Frankfort in spite of competition from several other cities.
+The new college was located in Frankfort despite competition from several other cities.

 Recitation Hall (now Jackson Hall), the college’s first building, was erected in 1887.
 The new school opened on October 11, 1887, with three teachers, 55 students, and John H. Jackson as president.